List of Mexico City Metro lines

-Mexico City Metro system map as of October 2014.
+Mexico City Metro system map as of 2024.

 The Mexico City Metro is the largest and busiest heavy-rail rapid transit system in Mexico and second in North America, only behind the New York City Subway.

+The first line opened on 4 September 1969 with 12.7 km of route and 16 stations.
+The system was last extended in 2015 and now comprises 12 lines, 195 stations, and just over 200 km of route.
+Ten lines use rubber-tired trains, a technology adopted in part because of Mexico City's unstable soils.

-As of 2014, the system is composed of 12 lines denominated 1 through 9, 12, A and B, totalling 226.5 km of track length and 195 stations.
-Of all stations, 115 are underground (either in shallow box-tunnels or deep circular tunnels), 54 are at street-level and 26 are elevated.
+Of the system's 195 stations, 44 serve two or more lines as transfer stations, 115 are underground, 54 are at street-level and 26 are elevated.

+Many stations are named after historical figures, places, and events in Mexican history.
+All lines operate daily from 5 a.m. to midnight.

 Line 1: Observatorio – Pantitlán

-Line 1's Chapultepec - Zaragoza section was the first of the system to be opened, on September 4, 1969.
+Line 1's Chapultepec – Zaragoza section was the first of the system to be opened, on September 4, 1969.
 The line was brought to its current length on August 22, 1984 with its final extension from Zaragoza to Pantitlán.

 Line 1 runs mostly in a shallow box-tunnel just a few meters below the street, except for its initial stretch from Observatorio to Tacubaya, where it starts at street-level and progressively goes down to a deep circular tunnel through Tacubaya, where the box-tunnel begins.
 Line 1 is served by MP-68, NM-83 and NE-92 trains, built in France, Mexico and Spain in 1968, 1983 and 1992, respectively.

 Transfer with other Metro lines is available at Tacubaya (lines 7 & 9), Balderas (line 3), Salto del Agua (Line 8), Pino Suárez (line 2), Candelaria (line 4), San Lázaro (line B) and Pantitlán (lines 5, 9 & A).
 Transfer to the Metrobús bus rapid transit (BRT) system is available at Tacubaya (line 2), Insurgentes (line 1), Cuauhtémoc (line 3), Balderas (line 3), Pino Suárez (line 4) and San Lázaro (lines 4 & 5).